Oxford to Cambridge Growth Arc

 The Government wants to see up to a million new homes between Oxford and Cambridge, with a new railway and roads to connect them.
 But important woods and trees could be damaged and destroyed.

-This ambition requires investment in major transportation projects to support delivery of the plan, namely in the for of the East-West Rail link.
+Government’s ambition requires investment in major transportation projects to support delivery of the plan, in particular the East-West Rail link.

 What does the Arc mean for woods and trees?